testjavascript/nodejs-integration-tests-best-practices/README.md

 🏷&nbsp; **Tags:** `#basic, #strategic`

-:white_check_mark: &nbsp; **Do:** Write integration-component tests using the same style and practices that are used for unit tests.
-Half of the idea behind this technique is not to loose the great perks of unit tests (the second half is to cover more ground).
-In other words, this technique should be thought of like unit tests on steroid, not as small E2E tests.
-The biggest  threat to testing is abondement.
-If the developer experience is not great, there are chances that the team won't use it, or fake like their using it.
-Code-wise, keep the tests very small (good rule of thumb: not longer than 7 statements), the runtime should hopefully last few seconds and really strive to be below 10 seconds, keep a consistent naming pattern like 'when...   then...', use the AAA pattern to reach a very consistent structure, cover a single interaction and not a big flow.
+:white_check_mark: &nbsp; **Do:** Write integration-component tests using the same style and practices used for unit tests.
+Half of the idea behind this technique is not to lose the great perks of unit tests (the second half is to cover more ground).
+In other words, this technique should be thought of like unit tests on steroids, not as small E2E tests.
+Why?
+The biggest threat to testing is abandonment.
+If the developer experience is not great, there are chances that the team won't use it, or fake it like their using it.
+Code-wise, keep the tests very small (a good rule of thumb: no longer than 7 statements), the runtime should hopefully last few seconds and strive to be below 10 seconds, keep a consistent naming pattern like 'when...   then...', use the AAA pattern to reach a very consistent structure, cover a single interaction and not a big flow.
 More explanations on this and other useful practices can be found in our [sister guid here](https://github.com/goldbergyoni/javascript-testing-best-practices).

 <br/>

-👀 &nbsp; **Alternatives:** Write tests that cover the entire user flow in the system including many interactions (i.e., E2E) - Probably will result in slow execution (i.e., minutes, not seconds) and sometimes with flakiness.
-A few of thes tests are needed.
-It can not serve as the canonical test technique that developers write frequently during coding  ❌;
+👀 &nbsp; **Alternatives:** Write tests that cover the entire user flow in the system, including many interactions (i.e., E2E) - Probably will result in slow execution (i.e., minutes, not seconds) and sometimes with flakiness.
+A few of these tests are needed.
+It can not serve as the canonical test technique that developers frequently write during coding  ❌; Then why not just writing unit tests?

 <br/>